What is a Community Health Center and how is HealthWorks funded?

 Do I need to live in Loudoun County or Fairfax County to be a patient at HealthWorks?

-No. Although the majority of our patients do live in one of those counties, anyone can become a patient, regardless of where they live.
+No. Anyone can become a patient, regardless of where you live.